Bollesh/WebI/README.md

-# AI Research Assistant
+# WebI - AI Research Assistant
 ==========================

-A comprehensive AI research assistant designed to provide accurate and efficient answers to user queries by retrieving relevant information from a vector database.
+A comprehensive AI research assistant designed to provide accurate and efficient answers to user queries by retrieving relevant information from the internet and creating a vector database from the crawled data.

-**Project Title:** AI Research Assistant **Description:**
-The AI Research Assistant is a cutting-edge tool that leverages the power of natural language processing (NLP) and semantic search to retrieve relevant information from a vast vector database.
-This project aims to provide users with accurate, concise, and informative responses to their queries.

 ## Features: